Highpoint2000/PSTRotator/README.md

 ![image](https://github.com/user-attachments/assets/d5f9bcdd-cb5e-4767-903e-e4d30c907e31)

-## Version 2.4a
+## Version 2.4b

-- Important security vulnerability for admin manipulation closed
+- Admin error when logging in with the local IP fixed
+- Fixed an error when controlling as an admin outside the unlock time
+- Updated plugin info now in the web server setup

 ## Installation notes: